InertialAR: Autoregressive 3D Molecule Generation with Inertial Frames: Class-conditional Generation

 Originally developed in the diffusion model community, classifier-free guidance (CFG) is widely recognized for improving both sample quality and conditional alignment.
 The key idea is to train a single model that jointly learns the conditional distribution $p(x|c)$ and the unconditional distribution $p(x)$ by randomly dropping conditioning labels during training.

-We incorporate classifier-free guidance (CFG, details in \Cref{sec:preliminary}) into \model{} to enable controllable generation.
-During inference, CFG modulates conditional generation process by leveraging the difference between conditional and unconditional predictions:

-where ${p}_c$ and ${p}_u$ denote the conditional and unconditional predictions, respectively, and $s$ is the guidance scale.
+We adopt CFG in \model{} following \Cref{sec:preliminary}.
 In \model{}, CFG is applied to the estimated noise $\epsilon_\theta$ in diffusion for coordinates generation, as well as to the logits over a discrete vocabulary for atom type prediction.
-By tuning $s$, we can achieve both stronger adherence to target molecular classes and better structural validity.
+By tuning the guidance scale, we can achieve both stronger adherence to target molecular classes and better structural validity.